CMU-Senate/bylaws/bylaws.md

 #.
 Members-at-Large:
     1. Members-at-Large may be elected as representatives of the undergraduate student body.
         a.
 Any Student Senator may nominate a member of the undergraduate student body as a Member-at-Large during any regular Student Senate meeting.
         #.
-To be elected, a nominee must receive a majority vote of approval at the meeting where s/he are nominated as a Member-at-Large.
+To be elected, a nominee must receive a majority vote of approval at the meeting where s/he is nominated as a Member-at-Large.
         #.
 There is no limit to the number of Members-at-Large that may be elected.
         #.
 There is no limit to the number of times an individual may be nominated as a Member-at-Large, but a single individual may only be nominated once during a single meeting of Student Senate.
     #.
-The term of service for a Member-at-Large begins at the end of the meeting during which s/he are elected, and ends at the end of the full session for which s/he were elected to serve.
+The term of service for a Member-at-Large begins at the end of the meeting during which s/he is elected, and ends at the end of the full session for which s/he were elected to serve.
     #.
 Duties of Members-at-Large:
         a.
 Attend regular and special meetings of Student Senate;
         #.
 Attend joint meetings of Student Senate and the Graduate Student Assembly;